Barthdry/Bulgarian-Adventure/ReadMe.txt

 Third Term is anyone who is owning a rpgxp can only modify the graphics of this folder as it is made using the RGSS - Standard
-Copyright Derived From the Old Game made in 2007 using Rpg 2000